Drakkar Data Flow: Complete Processing Story¶

 - In-flight tasks

 to finish their work. - Each processor drains by: processing remaining queued messages into windows, waiting for in-flight tasks to complete, then doing a final commit. - If the timeout expires, logs a warning but continues shutdown.
+The flag that tracks a clean drain is used by the next step to decide whether committing final offsets is safe.

 Step 4: Final Offset Commits¶